 If you cannot accommodate what the customer says they need, be honest and tell them so.
 Never take a risk with somebody’s life.

-To learn more about managing food allergies in a food business, read Preventing Allergic Reactions in Your Food Business.
+Learn more about managing food allergies in a food business:

-For more information, contact the Australian Institute of Food Safety (AIFS).
+- Contact the Australian Institute of Food Safety (AIFS)